appsmithorg/appsmith-docs/website/docs/core-concepts/writing-code/ext-libraries.md

 * Valid URL but not supported: `https://cdn.jsdelivr.net/npm/uuid@9.0.0/dist/index.js`

 You can search for libraries on popular CDN services like [jsDelivr](https://www.jsdelivr.com/) or [UNPKG](https://unpkg.com/) to find the URL, which points to the library's index file.
-It's important to ensure that the library supports a [UMD](https://github.com/umdjs/umd) build in order to work with Appsmith.
+It's important to ensure that the library supports a [UMD](https://github.com/umdjs/umd) build to work with Appsmith.
 For more information, see the [basic pattern](https://github.com/umdjs/umd/blob/master/templates/commonjsStrict.js) of a UMD build.

 Many libraries may have a `.min.js` file located in the `root`, `/umd`, or `/browser` folders.
-If the library you wish to use doesn't support a UMD build, you can use browserify to create one and host it on a CDN of your choice.
+If the library you wish to use doesn't support a UMD build, you can use `browserify` to create one and host it on a CDN of your choice.

 Follow the below steps to install a custom JavaScript library: